dojo/framework/docs/en/creating-widgets/supplemental.md

 -   `VNode`s, or _Virtual Nodes_
     -   These correspond to virtual representations of concrete DOM elements, and serve as the lowest-level rendering output for all Dojo applications.
 -   `WNode`s, or _Widget Nodes_
-    -   These are components that tie together application logic with other nodes in the VDOM (of either type).
-Widgets act as the fundamental building blocks that all Dojo applications of any significant complexity are built from.
+    -   These tie Dojo widgets to the virtual DOM

+Both `VNode`s and `WNode`s are considered subtypes of `DNode`s within Dojo's virtual DOM, but applications don't typically deal with `DNode`s in their abstract sense.

+In addition to representing the structure of an application, virtual nodes also serve as a way to reactively inject state into each widget (or DOM element).
+This is done by providing a set of **node properties** when instantiating `VNode`s and `WNode`s.

 ### Instantiating VDOM nodes

-Components in a Dojo application can import either of two utility functions, `v()` and `w()`, from the `@dojo/framework/widget-core/d` module.
-These two function create `VNode`s and `WNode`s, respectively.
+Dojo widgets can import one or both of the `v()` and `w()` utility functions provided by the `@dojo/framework/widget-core/d` module.
+These two function create `VNode`s and `WNode`s, respectively, and can be used as part of the return value from a widget's `render()` method.
 Their signatures, in abstract terms, are:

 -   `v(tagName | VNode, properties?, children?)`:
     -   `tagName | VNode`: